Truckers Are Not Poultry

 The Recruiter/Client Come to You Know Who Chat

 So you’re going to need to have a chat with your client.
-Yes, you understand they have a big investment in vast, flashy and now empty office.
+Yes, you understand they have a big investment in vast, flashy and now empty offices.
 Those are sunk costs, whether or not you can fill those seats.
 But if you want projects done on time, just let go of trying to get everyone back to the office.
 And then it’s going to be time for the employer to look in the mirror and figure out who they are, in other words discover their identity and what they’re driven to do.
 That identity discovery process will help your client de-commoditize themselves and almost everything they do.
 They will become clear on what they’re better at than virtually every other company, and they’ll make that difference the most important part of their job offerings.

 Out of the Trap